Easy DIY Window Box from Start to Finish

 Landscape liner helps keep the dirt from falling out of your drainage holes.
 I cut a piece to fit across the bottom and laid it there after the paint was completely dry.

-8. Install Brackets
+8. Install Hanging Brackets

 Install steel brackets.
 How to Build a DIY Window Box from start to finish